Free Offer

 /W: Went to Showdown and Won percentage.

-• Player Profile Icons: Holdem Indicator will assign a profile icon to a player when it collects more than 50 hands of data for that player.
-Below is a list of all the profile icons and the corresponding criteria.
+• Profiling Icons: (This feature is unavailable for PokerStars and Full Tilt) Holdem Indicator may assign a profiling icon to a player when it collects more than 40 (by default) hands of data for that player.
+Below is the list of all the profiling icons and the corresponding criteria.
+You can change the profiling thresholds in the lower part of settings window after you click "Tools" > "Settings".

-Fishy (Loose, Passive).
-Voluntary Put Money in Pot % is greater than 33%; Aggression Factor is less than 1.50
+Fishy (Loose, Passive/Neutral).
+Voluntary Put Money in Pot % is greater than 33%; Aggression Factor is less than 1.50.

 Gambler (Slightly Loose, Aggressive, Overplay).
 Voluntary Put Money in Pot % is between 28% and 33%; Aggression Factor is greater than 1.00; Went to Showdown % is greater than 39%.